lucasnapolilapenda/readmeMovinMachine/README.md

 # Assumptions: User's Stories

 Some assumptions are important to design the database:
-1. Credentials management tables are not required
+1. Credentials management tables are not required.
-2. Logical deletion will be implemented to avoid delete records
+2. Logical deletion will be implemented to avoid delete records.
-3. Control fields are not required
+3. Control fields are not required.
-4. Business rules will be implemented in other layer
+4. Business rules will be implemented in other layer.
-5. We are going to work with states (in-progress, completed, etc) in the cases of jobs and Rent
+5. We are going to work with states (in-progress, completed, etc) in the cases of jobs and Rent.

-# PickLists
+# LookUp Tables Normalization

-1. No lookup table will be implemented
+1. Normalization table (LookUpLocation) was implemented to normalize: country, postalCode, region, city.
+Categories will use to filter by the field requested.
+2. Status were normalized y managed based on the case: Jobs or Rent.

 # Other considerations
-1. Record managed by date to keep the track of the changes
+1. Record managed by date to keep the track of the changes.
-2. Logic deletion is implemented with a boolean datatype
+2. Logic deletion is implemented with a boolean datatype.

 # ER Diagram